 - No gymnastics required for picking – fruit is easy to access on your living tomato fence.
 I have not so fond memories of strange stretching and balancing in my mom's garden in an attempt to reach ripe tomatoes in a vast expanse of tomato thicket.

 - Less wasted fruit – Ask anyone who's been gardening for a while, and I'm sure they've found overripe tomatoes hiding in the patch.
-With a trellis, you can see your tomatoes to pick all your tomatoes.
+With a tomato trellis, you can see your tomatoes to pick all your tomatoes.

 - Less Disease – Trellises provide better air circulation to plants, reducing diseases that thrive in damp, crowded conditions and soil-borne diseases.